-The SafeNet ProtectToolkit-C Software Development Kit (SDK) is provided to develop applications using PKCS#11 processing.
-Refer to the SafeNet ProtectToolkit-C Administration Guide for instructions on how to install this SDK.
-The SafeNet ProtectToolkit-C SDK includes the SafeNet ProtectToolkit-C Runtime as well as a Software Emulation that does not require any Access Providers.
+The SafeNet ProtectToolkit-C Runtime package is The SafeNet ProtectToolkit-C Software Development Kit needed to perform Cryptoki (PKCS#11) processing. ( SDK ) is provided to develop applications using PKCS#11 The SafeNet ProtectToolkit-C Hardware Runtime processing.
+Refer to the SafeNet ProtectToolkit-C needs an Access Provider.
+There are two Access Administration Guide for instructions on how to install this Provider install packages in order to operate the SDK.
+The SafeNet ProtectToolkit-C SDK includes the Runtime in a local PCIe bus or network attached SafeNet ProtectToolkit-C Runtime as well as a Software remote server arrangement.
+Emulation that does not require any Access Providers.